SamAstro/pyimdb/README.rst

 Documentation
 -------------

-To generate the documentation, follow thse steps:
+To generate the documentation, follow these steps:

 ::